 How many times have you left something behind at home, let a task slip at work, or completely forgotten someone's name five seconds after they've told it to you?
 I'm guilty on all three accounts (and then some).
 The silver lining: There's scientific proof that forgetfulness isn't just a result of carelessness.
 Stanford researchers found that people who take in several streams of electronic information do not pay attention, control their memory, or switch from one job to another as well as those who focus on one task at a time.
-Loss of working memory (your ability to hold onto new information and facts) is also just a matter of physiology: researchers at Harvard and Massachusetts General Hospital found that memory peaks at age 30, then steadily begins to decline.
+Loss of working memory (your ability to hold onto new information and facts) is also just a matter of physiology.
+Researchers at Harvard University and Massachusetts General Hospital found that memory peaks at age 30 then steadily begins to decline.

 "It's grown in Wisconsin and Canada because the weather there is optimal to maintain key active ingredients," explains Calapai.
 "It's surpassed Chinese ginseng as the world's best.
 It's helpful in sharpness and mental aptitude and also promotes physical strength and reduces cellular damage due to stress."